 Quotes

-Judy Collins "Veteran's Day is one of the best songs I ever recorded."
+“Veteran’s Day ( by Michael Veitch) is one of the best songs I ever recorded.
+An amazing piece of music.” – Judy Collins

 “Singer-songwriter Michael Veitch is probably not so well known to the general public.
 This American musician ended up after several wanderings through America and Canada in the German city of Munich where he lived and worked for two years.
 He was discovered in the early 1990s by the American folk singer Shawn Colvin and also became interested when the American social activist, folk singer and songwriter Judy Collins recorded his song “Veteran’s Day” in 2013 for her album “Judy Collins With Friends”.